How to Survive a Toxic Workplace (When You Can’t Quit)

 The economy is tough, and for many of us, quitting feels like a luxury only those with a financial cushion or backup plan can afford.
 But here’s the truth: even if quitting isn’t an option, you’re not too poor to choose yourself.

-Choosing yourself doesn’t have to mean a dramatic exit—it can start with small steps to reclaim your peace and set yourself up for more choices in the future.
+Choosing yourself doesn’t have to mean a dramatic exit—it can start with small steps to reclaim your peace, survive in a toxic workplace, and set yourself up for more choices in the future.

 Here are 6 ways to choose yourself without quitting: